On nefness of the lowest piece of Hodge modules: Abstract

-We give degree lower bounds for quotient line bundles of the lowest piece of a Hodge module induced by a variation of Hodge structures outside a simple normal crossing divisor.
-We also give sufficient conditions on when the lowest piece is nef.
-Classical results say when $X$ is a curve or the monodromies are unipotent, the lowest piece is a nef vector bundle on $X$.
-In dimension greater than or equal to two, if the monodromies at infinity are not unipotent there exist counterexamples in which nefness fails.
-This note aims to explain the failure of nefness.
-Our result is a lower bound on degrees of quotient line bundles of the pullback of the lowest piece to curves, in terms of local monodromy and intersection numbers with the boundary divisors.
-The proof uses twisted Hodge modules, which appear naturally when specializing the lowest piece to divisors.
+We give degree lower bounds for quotient line bundles of the lowest piece of a Hodge module induced by a complex variation of Hodge structures outside a simple normal crossing divisor, beyond the unipotent variation case.
+This note aims to explain the failure of nefness when the monodromies at infinity are not unipotent.
+The lower bounds depend on local monodromies at infinity and intersection numbers with the boundary divisors.
+In particular it recovers Kawamata's semi-positivity theorem for unipotent variations.
+The proof is algebraic via a vanishing theorem for twisted Hodge modules.
 We also give geometric examples to show that the lower bound can be achieved.